Our fish welfare initiatives are comprehensive and cover every part of our farming value chain.

 Zone cooperation 100%

-All of our production localities take part in zone - based cooperation with other farmers.
-This cooperation involves coordination of operations, collaboration relating to lice and disease management and other issues where the solution to the problem requires a joint, coordinated effort.
+All of our on-growing sites take part in a zone - based cooperation with other farmers.
+In all regions where the Group has operations, fallowing, washing/disinfection and restocking are coordinated in zones every second year.
+This cooperation also involves coordination of operations, collaboration relating to lice, disease management and other issues where the solution to the problem requires a joint, coordinated effort.

 R&D Projects within Fish welfare and farming